erikawester/erikawester/README.md

 I'm Erika, a full-stack software engineer with a passion for creating meaningful products that stand out. :space_invader:

-Currently, I'm working on KubeEst8, an open-source developer tool designed to monitor the health and security of Kubernetes Clusters.

 :briefcase: How to reach me erikarwester@gmail.com or [Linkedin](https://www.linkedin.com/in/erika-wester/) :speech_balloon: